PRodriguez19/metagenomics-R/_episodes/02-datatypes.md

 ## Data Structures

-We know that variables are like buckets, and so far we have seen that bucket filled with a single value.
-Even when `number` was created, the result of the mathematical operation was a single value. **Variables can store more than just a single value, they can store a multitude of different data structures.** These include, but are not limited to, vectors (`c`), factors (`factor`), matrices (`matrix`), data frames (`data.frame`) and lists (`list`).

-### Vectors
+## Vectors and data types

-A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. It's basically just a collection of values, mainly either numbers,
+A vector is the most common and basic data type in R, and is pretty much the workhorse of R. A vector is composed by a series of values, such as numbers

 <a href="{{ page.root }}/fig/vector2.png" >
   <img src="{{ page.root }}/fig/vector2.png" alt="vector2"  width="400" />